- 1 How You Think about Knee Pain Does Matter

-Change your thinking, and you’ll improve your life, so be guided by the fundamental idea of Truth.
-How can we act correctly and effectively, if we don’t know what is happening and what we ourselves are and what does it mean?
+Change your thinking, and you’ll improve your life, so be guided by the fundamental idea of truth.
+How can we act correctly and effectively if we don’t know what is happening and what we are and what does it mean?
 Here are some famous quotes from people whose opinion I respect:

 Einstein: Everything has changed but our way of thinking

 The Buddha: All we are is a result of what we have thought

 Wayne Dyer: If you change the way you look at things, the things you look at change